Civitas-Fundamenta/CiviPort-Beta/README.md

 To withdraw pending rewards use the `take` command.
 You will be prompted to choose a network and be given a gas estimate as well as the choice to senmd the transaction.

-To remove stake and withdraw any pending rewards use the `unstake` command.
+To remove stake and withdraw any pending rewards use the `unstake` command like `unstake <amount>`.
 You will be prompted to choose a network and be given a gas estimate as well as the choice to senmd the transaction.